 - About nutrition: A dietitian will help you make a meal plan to keep your blood sugar level steady.
 You will learn how food affects your blood sugar levels.
 You will also learn to keep track of sugar and starchy foods (carbohydrates).
 Do not skip meals.
 Your blood sugar level may drop too low if you have taken diabetes medicine and do not eat.
 You may be taught to use the plate method when eating.
 The plate method will help with portion control.
 With the plate method, ½ of your plate contains vegetables.
 The other half is divided so that ¼ contains protein or meat, and ¼ contains starches, such as potatoes.

 - Physical activity and diabetes: You will learn why physical activity, such as walking, is important.
 You and your care team provider will make a plan for your activity.
 Your care team provider will tell you what a healthy weight will be for you.
 He or she will help you make a plan to get to that weight and stay there.
 Maintain a healthy weight to help delay or prevent complications of diabetes.

 - How to check your blood sugar level: You will learn what your blood sugar level should be.
 You will be given information on when to check your blood sugar level.
 You will learn what to do if your level is too high or too low.
 Write down the times of your checks and your levels.
 Take them to all follow-up appointments.

-- If you need insulin: You and your family members will be taught how to draw up and give insulin.
+- If you need insulin: Insulin may be added if oral diabetes medicine becomes less effective over time.
+You and your family members will be taught how to draw up and give insulin.
 You will learn how much insulin you need and what time to inject insulin.
 You will be taught when to not give insulin.
+You will also be taught what to do if your blood sugar level drops too low.
+This may happen if you take insulin and do not eat the right amount of carbohydrates.
 Your education team will also teach you how to dispose of needles and syringes.